revolist/revogrid-docs/blog/ms-project-gantt-whats-next.md

 Some will build planning directly into their own products.

-For that last group, RevoGrid Gantt offers a strong direction:
+For that last group, RevoGantt offers a strong direction:

 > Keep the grid.
 Add the timeline.
 Preserve the context.
 Schedule deterministically.